A reader asked:

 What’s the alternative?

-It’s going to take determination to first clear the debts then save that deposit – it’s going to be a tough few years for this couple to get their finances turned round.
+It’s going to take determination to first clear the debts then save that deposit – it’s going to be a tough few years for this couple to get their finances turned around.

 A possible plan for the two of them would look like this:

-- look closely at where your money is going, keeping a spending diary for a couple of months.
-Check out this “money detox” program and see where you may be able to make savings
+- look closely at where your money is going.
+Read Top tips for simple & realistic budgeting that works and check out this “money detox” program and see where you may be able to make savings

 - consider paying for most things in cash for a few months whilst you are working out your budget.
-Most people find it much harder to hand over ten pound notes than to tap their contactless card on a screen.
+Most people find they are more reluctant to hand over ten-pound notes than tap their contactless card.

 - set up standing orders to make payments to each credit card that is slightly more than the payment last month.
-Because you are stopping the PPI cost, this will mean they are going to drop a lot faster every month.
-See Fixing your credit card payments for more details.
+See how fixing your credit card payments can get you out of the credit card trap.

 - when the husband’s large loan finishes next year, look at all your credit cards and decide which one to target first, then pay an extra £200 a month off that one.
-Ideally choose a card which has a low balance (so it goes soon) and a high interest rate (so you are saving more by clearing it).
+Ideally, target a card which has a low balance (so it goes soon) and a high-interest rate (so you are saving more by clearing it).
 When you clear a card, phone up to close it unless the card can offer you a good 0% balance transfer deal.

 - read up about PPI reclaims.
 The main lenders have helplines so you can call them up for any card or loan you had even if you don’t remember the account number, to see if you ever had PPI.
-Any money you could get back here gets paid straight off the card with the largest interest rate.
+Any money you could get back here can be used to clear your highest interest rate debt.
+The deadline for PPI complaints is August 2019 so don’t delay with this!

 Both of them are going to have to be fully committed to doing this – if one of them is half-hearted and still carries on using their credit cards this isn’t going to work.